cappuchinese/Intro-Java/src/week7_final_assignments/choice1_genbank_reader/Readme.md

 ## Assignment details ##
 Given the GenBank sequence format (assume only one DNA sequence resides in a single file – if there are more, ignore these and report this to the user).
-You can find some example files in the [downloads](https://bitbucket.org/michiel_noback/javaintroprogrammingassignments/downloads) section of this repo [example_genbank_files.zip](https://bitbucket.org/michiel_noback/javaintroprogrammingassignments/downloads/example_genbank_files.zip)
+You can find some example files in the "data" folder of this NetBeans project.
+Do not remove the data from this folder -- this is where the test environment needs the test files!
+It is howeber also available from the download section of this repo [example_genbank_files.zip](https://bitbucket.org/michiel_noback/javaintroprogrammingassignments/downloads/example_genbank_files.zip)

-Create a parser for files of this type extracting of all Features only these fields:
+Create a parser for files in GenBank format, extracting of all Features only these fields:

-  1. Source/organism
+  1. DEFINITION
-  2. CDS/coordinates
+  2. ACCESSION
-  3. CDS/product
+  3. Source/organism
-  4. CDS/db_xref
+  4. CDS/coordinates
-  5. CDS/translation
+  5. CDS/product
-  6. Gene/coordinates
+  6. CDS/protein_id
-  7. Gene/gene
+  7. CDS/translation
-  8. Sequence
+  8. Gene/coordinates
+  9. Gene/gene (preferred) or Gene/locus_tag (if /gene is absent)
+  10. ORIGIN (nucleotide sequence)

 Create an appropriate data model that extends the code you find in this package.
 Create an executable that can be used for the listed use cases.